cyrilletuzi/angular-async-local-storage/docs/COLLISION.md

 });
 ```

+> [!CAUTION]
-Note: **never change these options in an app already deployed in production, as all previously stored data would be lost**.
+> Never change these options in an app already deployed in production, as all previously stored data would be lost.

 [Back to general documentation](../README.md)